mayanaor1/Biological-Computation-Final-Project/README.md

 ### 6. Execution

-- The program runs a Tkinter event loop to keep the GUI open, allowing users to view the table of monotonic functions.
+- The program is designed to be run in a Jupyter Notebook for viewing the styled DataFrame.

 ## Requirements